 In the Meno, at 81a-b, Socrates seems to have the Orphics or the Pythagoreans in mind when he introduces the Theory of Recollection in connection with view he has heard from "certain priests and priestesses" that "the soul of man is immortal, and at one time comes to an end, which is called dying, and at another is born again, but never perishes."

-The love of wisdom is now understood to transform the human psychology so that a human being engages in a certain intellectual activity as much as possible.
+The wisdom the love of wisdom seeks is now understood to transform the human psychology so that a human being engages in a certain intellectual activity as much as possible.
 This intellectual activity imitates the existence the soul enjoys in its natural and disincarnate state, a state in which is somehow completely characterized by knowledge of things Socrates calls "forms" (εἴδη) and that somehow are the reality of things.
-The lover of wisdom transforms himself so that his existence comes to resemble his natural and disincarnate existence.
-In this state, the soul is fixed in "contemplation" (θεωρία).
+The good life for a human being is an existence that, as much as possbile, resembles the natural and disincarnate existence in which the soul is fixed in "contemplation" (θεωρία).

 Socrates points the way forward